Nimaoth/Nev/docs/dashboard.md

 ### Section Configuration

 Sections are configured via the `dashboard.sections` setting.
-Each entry in the array defines a
+Each key in the object defines a section, with the value being the section properties:
-section:

 | Field | Type | Default | Description |
 |-------|------|---------|-------------|